Choosing the wrong type of chicken can be as disastrous as choosing the wrong dog for your family.

-When you first start out, it's just a pleasure to have such delicious, nutritious eggs from your hens.
-And then, you begin to wonder about having some pretty coloured eggs in your collection.
+When you first start out, it's simply a pleasure to have such delicious, nutritious eggs from your hens.
+And then, you begin to wonder about how to have some pretty coloured eggs in your collection.

 This article deals with which breeds of chicken lay different coloured eggs: from white and cream to chocolate brown, terracotta, blue and green.

 And is there such a thing as a black chicken egg?
 Find out here!